 Most digital marketers consider ranking on search engines a top priority, a practice commonly known as SEO.
 SEO (Search Engine Optimization) is an algorithm method of ranking websites organically. i.e., the search results appear naturally on search engines, unlike paid advertisements.
 It is a formula that involves the strategic use of keywords, content, and web design to rank websites on search engines.
 SEO is the missing piece for many businesses.

 Why the Fuss About Ranking on Search Engines?

 Online shopping has become very popular though not every eCommerce shop realizes the importance of optimizing a website.
 SEO generates traffic for eCommerce businesses.
 It is an essential marketing tool for any business and you should make room for SEO in your marketing budget.
 With keywords and proper image use, a company gets to sell its value proposition online.
-Google offers website guidelines for better user experience and recommends value creation in terms of content.
+Google offers website guidelines for a better user experience and recommends value creation in terms of content.
 A company can effectively create content targeting various user demographics.